 35 hours of formal PM training required as a prerequisite

-180 scenario-based questions testing predictive, agile and hybrid approaches
+180 scenario-based questions testing predictive, Agile and hybrid approaches

-Typical preparation: 3–6 months of part-time study, 150–200 hours
+Typical preparation: 3 to 6 months of part-time study, 150 to 200 hours

-Exam price and study materials cost ~£800–1,200 total
+Exam price and study materials cost around £800 to £1,200 in total

 PRINCE2 — More Accessible